Garage Door Spring Replacement

 Aside from choosing between extension and torsion springs, you’ll be able to pick between galvanized and oil-tempered options.
 If you live in a wet climate that lends itself to rust on metal components, then a galvanized spring will hold up better long-term.
 Oil-tempered torsion springs offer quieter operation.
 They also require less long-term upkeep than the zinc-coated option.

 Choosing the proper spring for your garage door repair is important; using the wrong one can lead to damage to your garage structure, doors, mounting hardware and tracks.
-Unless yours is a basic extension spring, we recommend that you contact a professional for a consultation.
+Unless yours is a basic extension spring, we recommend that you contact a professional for a consultation for all parts of your garage door.

 Garage Door Spring Replacement Cost Factors